hyperstack-org/hyperstack/README.md

 and `bundle update`
 hyper-vis depends on `hyper-component` from [Ruby-Hyperloop](http://ruby-hyperloop.org)

-vis.js is automatically imported.
+vis.js is automatically imported for Ruby-Hyperloop.
 If you use webpacker, you may need to cancel the import in your config/intializers/hyperloop.rb
 ```
   config.cancel_import 'vis/source/vis.js'
 ```